 Students looking to make a career in the media, social science, actuarial science, health and wellness, engineering, medicine, or R& D will need to master other branches of mathematics, especially calculus and statistics.
 Having

 a robust understanding of algebra enables students to pick up the basics of statistics, calculus, and other mathematical branches.

 It is an open secret that the majority of school students dread mathematics chiefly because solving mathematical problems poses a near insurmountable challenge.
 Most of the students are unwilling or do not have the tenacity

 to exercise their intellect for working out the problems.
 However, algebra is one broad part or discipline of mathematics that many students find relatively easier than other mathematical branches like calculus, trigonometry

 No wonder, a good number of secondary and high school students find algebra remarkably stimulating.
 The parents and guardians of school students might recollect taking a more than usual interest in grappling with algebraic

-subjects in high school and college as well as during your undergraduate and postgraduate years.
-Additionally, you’ll have to excel in this branch of mathematics for doing well in competitive exams which in turn will
+in high school and college as well as during your undergraduate and postgraduate years.
+Additionally, you’ll have to excel in this branch of mathematics for doing well in competitive exams which in turn will enable you

 Indispensable for pursuing higher education

 It does not bear emphasis algebra will be with you all the way throughout your academic period, especially if you opt for science or commerce stream.
 For instance, if you choose to study pure science subjects like physics,